 THE DMV HEARING

-Molenda requested a DMV Admin Per Se hearing.
+Molenda requested a DMV Admin Per Se (APS) hearing.

 At the hearing, the DMV hearing officer considered the: officer’s sworn statement on a DMV DS 367 form, an unsworn investigation report on CHP forms, the declaration of the lab tech who drew the blood sample, the Lab report, and an unsworn traffic collision report.